Bowling for Soup: Fishin' for Woos and One Big Happy (2010–2012)

 Lunch.
 Drunk.
-Love. and Songs People Actually Liked
+Love. and Songs People Actually Liked: Vol. 1 (2013–2015)

 On February 15, 2013, the band started a pledge music campaign to fund a new album, and Reddick stated: "The Writing Process has Begun".
 Pledgers got to hear the songs just as they were finished.
 The first song to be written was "Since We Broke Up", by Linus of Hollywood and Reddick.
 On April 8, 2013, Bowling for Soup announced that the group's last tour of the UK would take place in October of the same year, but they toured the UK again in February 2016, February 2018 and February 2020.

-Reddick also announced in a video posted online that the band was scheduled to record a new cover album, as well as a greatest hits album after the 2013 Farewell UK Tour and preceding the band's 20th anniversary in June 2014.